Reserve Matching with Thresholds: Omitted Algorithms

+Now, let us formally describe our algorithm.
+The following algorithm can be applied to $G_{\mu}^{(1)}$ and $G_{\mu}^{(2)}$ separately to find whether there is any category-initiated and patient-initiated even alternating chain with positive potential.
+Thus, in the algorithm below, we abuse the notation and drop the superscripts.

-In this directed graph with possibly negative weights, every path or cycle that has negative total weight corresponds to an even alternating chain with positive potential.
-If there is a negative cycle, Bellman-Ford algorithm detects it.
-Otherwise, if there is not, it returns the shortest path.
+There is a one-to-one correspondence between cycles or paths from $s^{(1)}$ to $t^{(1)}$ (or $s^{(2)}$ to $t^{(2)}$) with negative weights in $G_{\mu}^{(1)}$ (or $G_{\mu}^{(2)}$), and alternating cycles or category-initiated (or patient-initiated) even alternating chains with positive potential in $\mu$.
+If there is a negative cycle present in the graph, Bellman-Ford algorithm detects it.
+Otherwise, it returns the shortest path.
 If the shortest path has negative weight, then we found an alternating chain with positive potential.
 If the shortest path has non-negative weight, then it means that there is no alternative chain with positive potential in this graph.
+This algorithm runs in $O(|\PP|\cdot|\C|^2)$ since the number of edges is $O(|\PP|\cdot|\C|)$ and the maximum length of any shortest path is $O(|C|)$ as the constructed graphs are bi-partite.